bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 Throughout the async module this week, students will use MVC to do the following:

-* Render dynamic HTML using the Handlebars.js template engine.
+* Render dynamic HTML using the Handlebars.js template engine
-* Explain and implement MVC design pattern in a full-stack web application.
+* Explain and implement MVC design pattern in a full-stack web application
-* Configure Heroku for deployment of an application using MySQL.
+* Configure Heroku for deployment of an application using MySQL
-* Explain the interaction between the Model, View, and Controller.
+* Explain the interaction between the Model, View, and Controller
-* Explain separation of concerns and its benefits.
+* Explain separation of concerns and its benefits
-* Implement user authentication.
+* Implement user authentication

 **Reminder:** If students need help with an async activity, encourage them to attend Office Hours for help!
 If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.